opendatasoft/slate/source/includes/_files.md

 }
 ```

-On success, a HTTP 200 is returned along with the file object of the uploaded file.
+On success, an HTTP 200 is returned along with the file object of the uploaded file.

 ## Download a file

-This endpoint is for downloading a file from the platform.
+This endpoint is for downloading a file with the provided file_id from the platform.

 > Definition

 ```HTTP
 GET https://{DOMAIN_ID}.opendatasoft.com/api/management/v2/files/{FILE_ID}/
 ```

-Downloads the file with the provided file_id from the platform.

 ### Parameters